 But today for some reason, the mashed potatoes weren’t coming together the way he wanted them to, and he couldn’t understand why.
 The “why” was because they were not cooked.
 Normally, we would have joked about this for the rest of the day, and he would have taken some good old-fashioned family ribbing, but because this was so out of character, it became somewhat alarming.

-Fast forward to December, and we are sitting in the hospital after my Dad had a seizure, and the doctor is explaining to us that my Dad has inoperable brain cancer.
-It was the first time I ever heard the word “glioblastoma”.
+Fast forward to December, and we are sitting in the hospital after my Dad had a seizure and the doctor is explaining to us that my Dad has inoperable brain cancer.
+It was the first time I ever heard the word “glioblastoma.”
 My dad had terminal cancer.
 While I had been giving clients advice and guidance around issues like this for themselves and their families for years, now it was my turn to see things from their perspective.
-Here is what I learned:

 Extended family and friends will want to help and visit.
 Don’t be afraid to ask for help, and don’t be afraid to set boundaries.
 Remember, they are experiencing the same feelings of loss and grief, and they are also looking for ways to offer assistance, so let them.
 You will be so overwhelmed by the role of caregiver that you will need your own time to charge your batteries and take care of your own family.
 It’s a team effort.

-We are a pretty easy going family by nature, and brought no issues to the table.
+We are a pretty easy going family by nature and brought no issues to the table.
 In some cases, any and all family dynamics get magnified as relatives and friends see the time getting small.
 Prepare for this ahead of time and be prepared to walk away if need be.
 Emotions are on high alert, and in some cases, it’s best to say nothing at all, rather than start World War III over something that will last longer than a loved one’s illness.

 When you reflect on the time spent and the care provided to a loved one who had a terminal illness, it will always be a time that you will look back on with sadness.
-But if you can look back at the same time and say “we did everything we could to honor and respect the life of that loved one”, it can bring family together, and possibly help you learn a great deal about yourself and how you might want loved ones to care for you in a similar situation.
+But if you can look back at the same time and say, “We did everything we could to honor and respect the life of that loved one,” it can bring family together, and possibly help you learn a great deal about yourself and how you might want loved ones to care for you in a similar situation.

-I miss my Dad every day, but knowing we did everything we could for him in his time need has created a bond between myself and my family that I will cherish for the rest of my life, and who knows, maybe he and I will get to discuss it again someday.
+I miss my Dad every day, but knowing we did everything we could for him in his time of need has created a bond between myself and my family that I will cherish for the rest of my life, and who knows, maybe he and I will get to discuss it again someday.